 Would we recommend it?

 After owning this particular air fryer for an extended period of time, I would 100% recommend this product to others.
 The machine has been so consistent and dependable, I personally don’t mind paying the high price of admission.
 Simply put, it’s a great air fryer.

 I hear people online saying that you can get another air fryer for half the price that will perform the exact same as this Philips Turbostar model.
 But, the truth is that it may well perform the same now, but for how long.
-Will that air fryer still have minimal peeling of it’s non-stick coating after several years?
+Will that air fryer still have minimal peeling of its non-stick coating after several years?
 Probably not.
 Will it have operated without fault for that period?
 Probably not.
 As the Air Fryer Bro, I have seen way too many horror stories about air fryer quality.
-The market is full of manufacturers that are putting out sub standard or short term appliances.
+The market is full of manufacturers that are putting out sub standard or short-term appliances.
 In my experience, this has not been the case for my Philips air fryer.

-Does this air fryer have any ground breaking design?
-No. In fact, I feel that Philips have not innovated anything new with air fryers for many years.
+Does this air fryer have any ground-breaking design?
+No. In fact, I feel that Philips has not innovated anything new with air fryers for many years.
 Is this air fryer flashy in design?
 Again, no. If these are things you seek in an air fryer, then you should look elsewhere.
 But, if you want something solid and reliable, that can adorn your kitchen for years to come, then this Philips air fryer would make an excellent choice for your kitchen appliance collection 🙂

 To take a look at this Air fryer on Amazon, simply click the image below.